 Outreach and Education

-Our school visitation programme forms part of the existing Life Orientation subject at schools.
+Our learner-centred outreach support programme forms part of the existing Life Orientation subject at schools.
 The programme is delivered for both primary and secondary school learners, usually below the age of 18, and tailored for children who live in communities where

 An informed public is central to creating community support and partnerships to prevent domestic violence, child abuse and neglect.
 Our messaging is positive - we focus on the many ways communities can support and strengthen families – and is tailored to the perspectives of our target audience.